-I honestly don’t think that just one 21-day fast is enough to purge all of the waste in my system, but this isn’t going to be the only fast I’ll be doing anyway.
+I honestly don’t think that just a 21-day fast is enough to purge all of the waste in my system, but this isn’t going to be the only fast I’ll be doing anyway.
 If the fast goes well (i.e. I see the benefits after, and I’m already seeing benefits now actually), I’ll continue to practice fasting in the future.
 Also, the knowingness that I do not need to eat every day, for X meals, has made me realize that I can just not eat when I don’t want to.
-I’m not going to die; conversely it’s a great way to let my digestive systems take a break and for my body to concentrate on healing than eating/digesting/processing food.
+I’m not going to die; conversely, it’s a great way to let my digestive systems take a break and for my body to concentrate on healing than eating/digesting/processing food.

 Detox and Resting

 Like I mentioned above, the signs point to me being in ketosis now.
 For one, I’m not as active as the past 3 days.
-Because of my high level of energy that I mentioned in Day 3, I’m usually quite restless, jumpy and just bursting with energy.
+Because of my high level of energy that I mentioned on Day 3, I’m usually quite restless, jumpy and just bursting with energy.
 However, for yesterday and today, I’ve just been really grounded.
-If I need to move, I can move fine, but otherwise my body just wants to remain where it is.
+If I need to move, I can move fine, but otherwise, my body just wants to remain where it is.
 When I need to do something, only the body parts needed to complete the task will move, while the rest of my body stays completely still.

 For example, as I’m typing this article now, only my fingers are moving.
 The rest of my body is just completely at rest.
 When I lie on my bed to sleep, my body just remains in that 1 position.
 My body doesn’t toss nor turn; my head doesn’t even move (unless there’s any discomfort in that position which there isn’t).
 I’m just comfortably lying in that space.